kaarencristina/TrainingPython/README.md

 - **Restaurant Registration**: Add new restaurants to the system with details such as name and category.
 - **Restaurant Listing**: View all registered restaurants in an organized list.
 - **Status Update**: Modify the status of the restaurants, such as "active" or "inactive".

+# AutoRegister
+It is a Python project that uses the Pandas library to automate product registration on a website from a CSV file.
+It allows for reading and processing data, making bulk insertion easier.
+The project aims to save time and reduce manual errors during the registration process.